“I’d personally go with a security camera with alarms rather than alarm systems. These will all record and alert you to movement.”

 In general, when motion is detected, outdoor and indoor security cameras with alarms can inform you through push notifications in App, emails attached with snapshots or videos and texts.
 And then you can replay video clips in App to check the actual circumstance.

-Besides these alert options, some high-end wired and wireless security cameras are equipped with audible alarms, like Reolink Argus® 2.
+Besides these alert options, some high-end wired and wireless security cameras are equipped with audible alarms (siren) or especially customized voice-recordable alerts, like Reolink Argus® 2.

-The built-in siren of security cameras with alarm system will sound automatically when a burglar enters the monitoring zone.
-It would induce vigilance from neighbors or the police, which is definitely a powerful deterrent for crime.
+The built-in ear-splitting siren of security cameras with alarm system will sound automatically until the burglar leaves your home, which would definitely induce vigilance from neighbors or the police.

-When you are working or driving, your family member can also receive alerts of surveillance cameras with alarm and take response actions.
+After the simple setup, when you are working or driving, your family members can receive alerts of the surveillance cameras with alarms and act in time.